aaronparker/aaronparker.github.io/_posts/2010-10-20-deploying-adobe-reader-x.md

   * Suppress the EULA, registration prompts, and the Getting Started window
   * Customise key application preferences — turn off automatic updates, add and set default job options, and customize collaboration and security settings
   * Remove shortcuts from the desktop and the Start menu
-  * Edit each Adobe Acrobat application&#8217;s registry and installer tables
+  * Edit each Adobe Acrobat application's registry and installer tables
   * Customize file attachment handling within PDF files, including specifying which file types you want to block
   * Add or edit files that will be installed, including customized JavaScript or plug-ins
   * Preconfigure and lock Enhanced Security settings

 # Downloading the Reader X MSI

 When creating a custom installer for Reader, always start with the latest version which you may need to obtain from the [Adobe Reader download page](http://get.adobe.com/reader/).
-For an installer that you can extract and doesn&#8217;t include Google Chrome or Toolbar download the EXE installer from Adobe&#8217;s FTP site: [ftp://ftp.adobe.com/pub/adobe/reader/win/10.x/10.1.0](ftp://ftp.adobe.com/pub/adobe/reader/win/10.x/10.1.0/)
+For an installer that you can extract and doesn't include Google Chrome or Toolbar download the EXE installer from Adobe's FTP site: [ftp://ftp.adobe.com/pub/adobe/reader/win/10.x/10.1.0](ftp://ftp.adobe.com/pub/adobe/reader/win/10.x/10.1.0/)

 **Note**: if you need to download the latest installer, always grab a copy from the Adobe site to guarantee you have a source you can trust

-Once you&#8217;ve downloaded the Reader installer, extract the setup files so that you can create a custom transform file.
+Once you've downloaded the Reader installer, extract the setup files so that you can create a custom transform file.
 To extract, run the following command line:

 [code]AdbeRdr1010\_en\_US.exe.exe -nos\_o"C:\Folder" -nos\_ne[/code]

 Replace _C:\Folder_ with the path to a local folder.
-If you don&#8217;t specific the -nos_o switch, the files will be extracted here:
+If you don't specific the -nos_o switch, the files will be extracted here:

   * %ProgramData%\Adobe\Setup (Windows Vista and above)
   * %ALLUSERSPROFILE%\Application Data\Adobe\Setup (Windows XP / Windows Server 2003)